Project PEOLC17

 • Norfolk and Norwich University Hospital & University of East Anglia

-Nationally we will share the findings via:
+Nationally we shared the findings via:

 • Royal College of Occupational Therapists’ conference 2021 abstract (accepted)